Home > Health & Wellness > Health Library > Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Juvenile granulosa cell tumors have been reported in children with Ollier disease and Maffucci syndrome.

 As many as 90% of children with juvenile granulosa cell tumors will have low-stage disease (stage I) by International Federation of Gynecology and Obstetrics (FIGO) criteria and are usually curable with unilateral salpingo-oophorectomy alone.

 Patients with spontaneous tumor rupture or malignant ascites (FIGO stage Ic), advanced disease (FIGO stage II–IV), and those with high mitotic activity tumors have a poorer prognosis and require chemotherapy.[23,38] Use of a cisplatin-based chemotherapy regimen has been reported in both the adjuvant and recurrent disease settings with some success.[38,39,43,46,47]

 Sertoli-Leydig cell tumors

-Sertoli-Leydig cell tumors are rare in young girls but may present with virilization or precocious puberty.[45,46] These tumors may also be associated with Peutz-Jeghers syndrome.
-A Chinese group reported on 40 women with FIGO stage I or IC Sertoli-Leydig cell tumors of the ovary, with an average age of 28 years.[Level of evidence: 3iiA] Of 34 patients with intermediate or poor differentiation, 23 received postoperative chemotherapy (most regimens included cisplatin); none recurred.
-Of the 11 patients who did not receive postoperative chemotherapy, two recurred; both were salvaged with chemotherapy.
+Patients with Sertoli-Leydig tumors with abdominal spillage during surgery, spontaneous tumor rupture, or metastatic disease (FIGO stages IC, II, III, and IV) are treated with cisplatin-based combination chemotherapy, although the impact of chemotherapy has not been studied in clinical trials.[23,51] An additional study reported on 40 women with FIGO stage I or Ic Sertoli-Leydig cell tumors of the ovary, with an average age of 28 years.[Level of evidence: 3iiA] Of 34 patients with intermediate or poor differentiation, 23 patients received postoperative chemotherapy (most regimens included cisplatin); none recurred.
+Of the 11 patients who did not receive postoperative chemotherapy, two recurred; both had tumors that were salvaged with chemotherapy.